We live in modern times. Yes, we really do.

 No longer do we trudge into caves to draw antelope by firelight; we have smartphones and Snapchat to digitally send our poorly-drawn antelope to all of our friends and family instantly.

 We’re not limited to two modes of transport any longer – horses or walking.
 These days we have trains and planes and these strange hoverboard things that are all the rage on Instagram.

-It’s true, we’re living in a future that most of us take for granted on a daily basis.
+It’s true, we’re living in the future that most of us take for granted on a daily basis.

 So why are some businesses STILL running their day-to-day operations from none other than… an Excel Spreadsheet??

 I’d like to say we at VL have never gone into a site and discovered – shockingly – a business running all of their day-to-day operations through Excel.
 The bigger shock comes when we tell these sites that their data integration goals are going to be more difficult (and likely more expensive) to reach because… well, they’re using Excel to run their business.

 Reason #1: Are you ready to be worse than obsolete?